-- Tax Reform Risks.
-On December 22, 2017, the President of the United States signed into law tax legislation, commonly referred to as the Tax Cuts and Jobs Act.
-Many provisions of the Tax Cuts and Jobs Act are complex and, although guidance necessary to interpret many of the provisions has been issued, areas of uncertainty still remain.
-Further, due to the change of administration and the Senate majority in 2021, provisions of the Tax Cuts and Jobs Act may be reversed and other changes in the tax laws and regulations may be introduced.
-The effects that those changes could have on investments in Client Accounts, and on the investment activities of Client Accounts, are uncertain. - Tax Risk.
+- Systemic Risk General.
+It is possible that credit risk will arise through a default by one of several large institutions that are dependent on one another to meet their liquidity or operational needs, so that a default by one institution causes a series of defaults by the other institutions.
+This is sometimes referred to as a "systemic risk" and often adversely affects financial intermediaries, such as clearing agencies, clearing houses, banks, securities firms and exchanges, with which NBIA interacts on a daily basis. - Tax Risk.
 Tax laws and regulations applicable to a Client Account are subject to change, and unanticipated tax liabilities could be incurred by investors as a result of such changes.
 A Client Account's U.S. federal income tax liability with respect to income and gains on an investment could exceed its overall return for such a year.
 Further, a Client Account could face limitations with respect to its ability to use its allocable share of deductions and losses from its investments in certain securities.
 The tax treatment of some strategies is uncertain.
 Investors should consult their own tax advisors to determine the potential tax-related consequences of investing in a Client Account. - Terrorism Risk.
 Terrorist attacks often lead to increased short-term market volatility and could have long-term effects on United States and world economies and markets.
 Terrorist attacks also could adversely impact interest rates, auctions, secondary trading, ratings, credit risk, inflation and other factors relating to a Client Account's securities and adversely affect such account's service providers and operations. - Tracking Error Risk.
 Tracking error risk refers to the risk that the performance of a Client Account does not match or correlate to that of the index it attempts to track, either on a daily or aggregate basis.
 Factors such as fees and trading expenses, imperfect correlation between the Client Account's investments and the index, changes to the composition of the index, regulatory policies, high portfolio turnover rate and the use of leverage all contribute to tracking error.
-Tracking error risk can cause the performance of a Client Account to be less or more than expected. - Valuation Risk.
-The price at which a Client Account could sell any particular investment can differ from the Client Account's valuation of the investment.
-Such differences could be significant, particularly for Private Investments, illiquid securities and securities that trade in relatively thin markets or markets that experience extreme volatility.
-If market or other conditions make it difficult to value some investments (including Private Investments), NBIA could value these investments using more subjective methods, such as fair value methodologies.
-Because nonpublic financial and operational information regarding some investments is not always disclosed or are disclosed at irregular intervals, it is possible that NBIA will value the investment differently than other managers.
-For Client Accounts that generate a daily NAV, such as NB Registered Funds, investors who purchase or redeem shares on days when the NB Registered Fund is holding fair-valued securities could receive fewer or more shares, or lower or higher redemption proceeds, than they would have received if the NB Registered Fund had not fair-valued the securities or had used a different valuation methodology.
-The value of non-U.S. securities, certain futures and fixed income securities, and currencies, as applicable, could be materially affected by events after the close of the markets on which they are traded but before the Client Account determines its NAV.
-A Client Account's ability to value its investments in an accurate and timely manner can be impacted by technological issues or errors by third-party service providers, such as pricing services or accounting agents.
+Tracking error risk can cause the performance of a Client Account to be less or more than expected. - U.S. Regulatory Developments and Government Intervention.
+Volatility in the financial markets in recent years has resulted in increased regulation, and the need of many financial institutions for government help has given lawmakers and regulators increased leverage.
+The Dodd-Frank Act, among other things, granted regulatory authorities broad rulemaking and enforcement authority to implement and oversee various provisions of the Dodd-Frank Act, including comprehensive regulation of over-the-counter derivatives and consumer credit markets.
+The Dodd-Frank Act covers a broad range of topics, including (among many others): a reorganization of federal financial regulators; a process intended to improve financial systemic stability and the resolution of potentially insolvent financial firms; new rules for derivatives trading; the creation of a consumer financial protection watchdog; the registration and additional regulation of hedge and private equity fund managers; and new federal requirements for residential mortgage loans.
+The U.S. government or its agencies may also acquire distressed assets from financial institutions and acquire ownership interests in such institutions.
+The implications of government ownership and disposition of these assets are unclear and such a program may have positive or negative effects on liquidity, valuations and performance of Client Accounts.
+Instruments in which Client Accounts may invest, or the issuers of such instruments, may be affected in ways that are unforeseeable.